Student Lifestyle in UK – Health, Productivity & Social Life

 Academic conferences and events

-• International Higher Education Forum (IHEF) – 4–5 June, University of Birmingham
+• International Higher Education Forum (IHEF): 4–5 June, University of Birmingham

-• Learning, Teaching & Student Experience (LTSE) – Dates TBC
+• Learning, Teaching & Student Experience (LTSE): Dates TBC

-• Advance HE Teaching and Learning Conference – Dates TBC
+• Advance HE Teaching and Learning Conference: Dates TBC

-• AHEP Annual Conference and Exhibition – 1–3 June, Glasgow Caledonian University
+• AHEP Annual Conference and Exhibition: 1–3 June, Glasgow Caledonian University

-• International Medieval Congress – Early July, University of Leeds
+• International Medieval Congress: Early July, University of Leeds

-Student traditions and End-of-Year celebrations
+Student traditions and end-of-year celebrations

-Make the most of Summer 2025 – and start planning ahead
+Make the most of summer 2025 — and start planning ahead

-With so much happening across the UK this summer — from open days to graduation ceremonies and academic conferences — it's also the perfect time to think about where you’ll be living next year.
+With so much happening across the UK this summer — from open days to graduation ceremonies and conferences — it’s also the perfect time to think about where you’ll be living next year.

 That’s where Hallbookers can help.